 Magistrate Dewey McClearn served as judge for the Fox Chase House Decorating Contest.
-Here are the winners: the Mindel home was the most old fashioned; Bill and Linda Goins’ home was the most creative; and Ed and Marsha Kuffner’s home was most elegant.
+The Mindel home was the most old fashioned; Bill and Linda Goins' home was the most creative; and Ed and Marsha Kuffner's home was most elegant.

 The North Bullitt Lady Eagles got off to a bad start against Spencer County, trailing 10-3 after a quarter, but rallied, out-scoring their opponent 39-14 over the next two quarters.
 Coach Mike Riffe complimented Brandi Evans, Nikki Cowan, and Melanie Keith for coming off the bench to help the team to victory.

 Clifton and Boots Thrash of Lebanon Junction celebrated their 50th wedding anniversary.
 Leo and Jennie Reid of LJ would celebrate theirs in February.